Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bitesize/bitesize-dynamicprefabs.md

 The `05_API Playground Showcasing All Post-Connection Uses` scene uses a class that serves as the playground of the dynamic Prefab loading uses.
 It integrates APIs from this sample to use at post-connection time, such as:

-- Connection approval for syncing late-joining clients,
+- Connection approval for syncing late-joining clients.
-- Dynamically loading a collection of network Prefabs on the host and all connected clients,
+- Dynamically loading a collection of network Prefabs on the host and all connected clients.
-- Synchronously spawning a dynamically loaded network Prefab across connected clients,
+- Synchronously spawning a dynamically loaded network Prefab across connected clients.
 - Spawning a dynamically loaded network Prefab as network-invisible for all clients until they load the Prefab locally (in which case it becomes network-visible to the client).